This seems to get overlooked by most homeowners, as it is not promoted like Gas is with Gas Safe.

 When I trained for unvented hot water, we were shown a video of an unvented hot water cylinder that was about to explode.

 The cylinder was in the basement of this house, and as it took off it went through 3 floors, then the roof and still travelled

 50 foot in the air, that’s how dangerous these things can be.

 I know it’s a long shot for this to happen, but we have so many different types of unvented hot water systems these days, big and small units,

 that it’s so important only to let a registered installer carry out any work on these units.

 Unvented hot water cylinders are still expensive, but they are slowly coming down in price, which is good for the homeowner wanting to convert over.

 If you are carrying out a full refurbishment of your property then the cost would probably be the same as if you were to install a cold water tank, hot water tank and booster pump.

-The unvented hot water cylinder will save you money on your energy bills because they are well lagged with insulation, also you don’t loose any heat up the vent pipe, like you did on the old vented system.
+The unvented hot water cylinder will save you money on your energy bills because they are well lagged with insulation, also you don’t lose any heat up the vent pipe as you did on the old vented system.